Powered by you

-#WMUGivingDay will kick off at midnight on Oct.
-9, 2019 giving alumni and friends a chance to give back to WMU during our 96th Homecoming week.
+#WMUGivingDay will kick off at midnight on April 14, 2021 giving alumni and friends a chance to give back to WMU.

 This is the opportunity for Broncos to lift one another up to make us the institution of choice in Michigan, and to ensure all students who seek to make a difference in the world have the opportunity to do so with an education from WMU.

 Here’s how you can get involved in Giving Day and help support students, faculty and staff in the College of Arts and Sciences:

 - Visit wmualumni.org/givingday and make a gift of any amount.
 You will be able to designate your gift however you choose, or you can support one or more of the following Arts and Sciences initiatives: